-Hot-button issues.
+Seven hot topics that “pushed a button.”
 Tax guru Bob Jennings (CPA, EA, CFP, and RTRP) has been polling past attendees of his CPE seminars about Tax Season 2013.
 Clearly, tax professionals are still seething.
 “We sent our survey out and it must have pushed a button because the responses overwhelmed our servers,” says Jennings, taxspeaker.com.
 The results may not surprise you.
 But they are sobering nevertheless.
-He offers new data on: workloads, profits, software, volume of returns handled, retirement plans, and the use of engagement letters and portals.
+He offers new data on workloads, profits, software, volume of returns handled, exit strategies, and the use of engagement letters and portals.
 Here are the highlights so far:

 Updated with responses from May 2013.
 The latest update to the topline results for the CPA Trendlines Busy Season Barometer shows additional confirmation of four key findings, beginning with the across-the-board problems of a late-starting season and buggy software.
 How did your season compare?
 We’d love to hear.
 Send your comments, rants raves, ideas, or questions to me here. – Rick Telberg Key Finding #1: Most practitioners, across all size firms, report a tougher 2013 than 2012.
 (See chart below for comparisons by size of firm.)